XenonScripter/metasploit-script/README.md

 If you're having an error or you just wanna contact me, heres my email: miksu.rankaviita@gmail.com

 If you liked my tutorial, go donate in my blog(http://adf.ly/rjLsy).
-Even 5$ would make me happy.
-Thanks for all donations.(Your name will show down bleow if you donate)
+Even 5$ would make me happy.(Your name will show down bleow if you donate)

 Donated: